 Use a generous amount of the odor eliminator product, and follow the directions on the label to get to the source of the odor.
-Here are two highly-rated pet stain and odor remover products:
+Here is a highly-rated pet stain and odor remover product:

 Be sure to have plenty of rags and paper towels on hand to clean up any puppy messes, as well.

 To prevent further indoor accidents, you can cut off access to your puppy’s favorite potty spots by closing doors or moving furniture to cover the areas.

 How to Potty Train a Puppy When You Work, Live in an Apartment, or Don’t Have Your Own Yard